Buccal Lipectomy (Cheek Reduction)

 Determining If Buccal Lipectomy is the Correct Procedure for You

-A patient may be a good candidate for buccal fat removal if they describe their face as chubby, full, round, plump, chipmunk, ballon-like, or oversized.
+A patient may be a good candidate for buccal fat removal if they describe their face as chubby, full, round, plump, chipmunk, balloon-like, or oversized.
 Others may feel like they lack cheek hollows or contour.
-When the buccal fat pad is contributing to excessive facial fullness, examination and analysis reveal an outpouching or convexity of the cheeks in the area just below the cheekbones.
+When the buccal fat pad is contributing to excessive facial fullness, there will be an outpouching or convexity of the cheeks in the area just below the cheekbones.
 Gently sucking in the cheeks can simulate the potential outcome of buccal fat removal.
 If this simulation is attractive then buccal fat removal may be the procedure for you.

 Anatomy of the Cheeks and Buccal Fat Pad